rapid-sensemaking-framework/cosense/README.md

 For any good "conversation", there is always a frame.
 The conversation, at least loosely, has a direction that the people who will participate in it are agreeable to and interested in.
 Divergent phases and convergent phases of the conversation should nicely flow and blend.

-So **someone who has a frame for a conversation**, and **wants to foster engagement** begins with a selection of available recipes for a social process.
-Things that this person would be tuning could include amount of time available for each part of the process.
+So **someone who has a frame for a conversation**, and **wants to foster engagement** begins with a selection of available recipes for a social flow.
+Things that this person would be tuning could include amount of time available for each part of the flow.

 > ![cosense app screen for configuring a generate ideas flow](https://raw.githubusercontent.com/rapid-sensemaking-framework/noflo-rsf/master/screenshots/rsf-electron.png)

-As they draft the flow, they setup either an opt-in process where participants will select themselves, or if they have verbal or written consent via a personal connection, they could input each participant.
+As they draft the flow, they setup either an opt-in flow where participants will select themselves, or if they have verbal or written consent via a personal connection, they could input each participant.
 To input a participant just requires adding the relevant info for the contact method they want to connect via, such as email, text, or something else.

 #### Configure Public Link
 > ![cosense app screen for configuring public link](https://raw.githubusercontent.com/rapid-sensemaking-framework/noflo-rsf/master/screenshots/cosense-configure-public-link.png)